- Location: Ohio

 Enter Your Zip Code:

-The rules for registering a motor home or recreational vehicle (RV) in Ohio are essentially the same as those for registering your car, except you don't have to worry about E-Check inspections.
+The rules for registering a motor home or recreational vehicle (RV) in Ohio are essentially the same as those for registering your car.
+However, you are likely not required to have an e-Check inspection completed, as your vehicle should weigh more than 10,000 lbs.
+You will, however, need to obtain an exemption certificate to turn in with your registration application.

 If you're registering your RV for the first time, you will need to do it at a deputy registrar's branch.